videlais/Unofficial-Ink-Cookbook/_chapters/01-interactive-fiction-and-narrative-games.md

 # Chapter 1: Interactive Fiction and Narrative Games

+**Learning Objectives:** By the end of this chapter, you will be able to:

+- Explain the historical development of interactive fiction from text-parsers to modern narrative games
+- Compare and contrast interactive fiction with Choose-Your-Own-Adventure books
+- Analyze the key characteristics of nonlinear storytelling
+- Evaluate how player agency functions in narrative games

 - [Chapter 1: Interactive Fiction and Narrative Games](#chapter-1-interactive-fiction-and-narrative-games)
   - [Introduction to Interactive Fiction](#introduction-to-interactive-fiction)
   - [Choose Your Own Adventure (CYOA)](#choose-your-own-adventure-cyoa)